Red Sox lefty Sale has COVID-19, scratched from Sunday start

 Red Sox lefty Sale has COVID-19, scratched from Sunday startNew

-CHICAGO (AP) — Chris Sale has tested positive for COVID-19 and will miss his next start.
-A Red Sox spokesman confirmed the result.
+CHICAGO (AP) — Boston Red Sox ace Chris Sale has tested positive for COVID-19 and will miss his next start.
 Sale had been scheduled to face the White Sox in Chicago on Sunday.
 The result is yet another setback for the 32-year-old left-hander, who missed all of last season recovering from Tommy John surgery.
 It’s also a setback for the Red Sox, who hold a one-game lead over the New York Yankees in the race for the AL’s top wild-card berth.
-Toronto is another half-game back as it tries to swipe the second wild-card spot from its AL East rivals.